fieldbook/api-docs/codelets/github.md

 That worked pretty well.
 I set up a little [Express](http://expressjs.com/) server that could field the requests from GitHub, parse out the record ID and PR status, and update the record through our API.
+With this in place, we simply had to paste a Fieldbook link to the original story into a GitHub pull request, and Fieldbook would automatically be updated with a link back to the PR, and the status.

-But that involved a lot of boilerplate.
+But that solution involved a lot of boilerplate.
 I had to:

 1. Set up a new project
 2. Install node modules